-My loved one is an alcoholic or a drug addict.
+My loved one suffers from alcohol or drug addiction.
 Can I probate them?

 Usually, a person can only be hospitalized involuntarily on the basis of a mental illness or intellectual disability.
 A separate procedure can be utilized for persons suffering solely from alcohol or substance abuse.
 Contact our Mental Health Department at (513) 946-3592 for more information on that procedure.

 What other options are there for having a person evaluated?

 University Hospital has a Mobile Crisis Team that consists of psychiatric social workers who can evaluate a person at their residence.
 For more information, contact University Hospital at 584-8577.
 Also, University Hospital has a Psychiatric Emergency Services (PES) that can assist with psychiatric emergencies.
 If the alleged mentally ill or intellectually disabled individual is willing to go to the hospital, you can take them directly to PES.
-Also, a case manager or other community support workers may be able to assist or offer further suggestions or recommendations.
+Also, a case manager or other community support worker may be able to assist or offer further suggestions or recommendations.

 Do I need an attorney to complete this process?

-No, the Court Personnel are able to assist you.
-However, if you are more comfortable proceeding with counsel, that is acceptable.
+No, however, if you are more comfortable proceeding with counsel, that is acceptable.